 While we invested our time, energy and resources in developing a remote learning program from March 2020 to the spring of 2021 and we are proud of that program, we have followed the calls of the State Education Department and Governor Hochul to return to in-person learning to the maximum extent possible, given safety considerations.
 We have robust safety precautions in place as part of our reopening plan.

-Our daily, predictable schedule allows for students to have consistent access to teachers and their learning.
-All major subjects are taught live through Zoom, along with their arts, physical education, dance, science, and afterschool programming.
-Our Virtual School also has our intervention programs happening, which include our English as a New Language program, our Academic Intervention program, and all related service providers for students receiving special education services.
+Our Virtual School site will be ready as a backup plan in the event of future closures and student quarantines.
+The Virtual School will build on the successes of our 2020-21 program: a daily, predictable schedule that allowed students to have consistent access to teachers and their learning.
+All major subjects were taught live through Zoom, along with their arts, physical education, dance, science, and afterschool programming.
+Our Virtual School also had our intervention programs happening, which include our English as a New Language program, our Academic Intervention program, and all related service providers for students receiving special education services.